Aidan14/file-processor/README.md

 ## .env and Setup

-[required] Change FILE_PATH to your relative filePath [required] Change OUTPUT_PATH to your relative directory path [optional] Change number of lines to process
+[required] Change FILE_PATH to your relative filePath [optional] Change number of lines to process

 ## Running the script